Family violence – effects on children’s health

 Building resilience in children and young people

-• Maintaining social connections – give your child opportunities to spend time with caring family and friends and doing activities they enjoy, such as hobbies and sports.
+• Maintain their social connections – give your child opportunities to spend time with caring family and friends and do activities they enjoy, such as hobbies and sports.

 Family violence support services

-The following agencies can help you think about ways to keep yourself and your child safe, including taking out legal orders and letting child care or school know who can collect your child:
+The following agencies can help you think about ways to keep yourself and your child safe, including taking out legal orders and letting childcare or school know who can collect your child:

-• 1800RESPECT (1800 737 732) – the national sexual assault and family violence counselling service, available online and on the phone 24 hours a day, seven days a week.
+• 1800RESPECT (1800 737 732) – the national sexual assault and family violence counselling service.
+Available online and on the phone 24 hours a day, seven days a week.

 Children and young people aged five to 25 can contact:

-• Kids Helpline (1800 551800) – a private and confidential phone and online counselling service available 24 hours a day, seven days a week.
+• Kids Helpline (1800 551800) – a private and confidential phone and online counselling service.
+Available 24 hours a day, seven days a week.

 Men’s services include:

-• No to Violence (1300 766 491) – national referral service working with men to end family violence, available in Victoria weekdays 8 am – 9 pm, weekends 9 am – 5 pm.
+• No to Violence Mens Referral Service (1300 766 491) – the national referral service working with men to end family violence, available 24 hours a day, seven days a week.

 For more information

-This information is awaiting routine review.
 Please always seek the most recent advice from a registered and practising clinician.

 Disclaimer